 The programme will operate through two routes:

-- Open call for applications (up to 6 opportunities).
+- Open call for applications.
 Doctoral students and ECRs can submit a proposal, aligned with one of our priority research themes, drawing on their developing networks including those of their research group(s).
 The SGSSS priority themes are based on the National Outcomes, which track Scotland’s progress in the National Performance Framework.

 The programme will be designed to facilitate participation from students of all backgrounds and minimise existing barriers through the following activities:

 - Pre-application webinar – to source potential European partners as well as examples of how the visit could be designed, and a Q&A with students who have participated in our existing OIV scheme.